XD-DASK/XD-DASK/README.md

 - They might be on my nametag on ponytown.
 And if not, simply search up a picture of that character.
 Some characters do NOT have c+h so this is important@@!@3
 - this is a warning for just incase i might run away or move away from you !121212!1111 O_o

+-I might have anxiety sometimes due to something i might see.
+Starting to overthink and oversee a lot of things so im sorry if I react too much.
+-If the name tag says DA (Distressed, anxiety), HPVA (Hyperventalating, Anxiety), dont int you might hypervent me more and more panicked because i dont know who you are, and if your a best friend of mine idek

+(These events are happening too much so im sorry if i take a break for a bit.)

 ![image](https://github.com/user-attachments/assets/0c65575a-4d43-490a-abdb-75bf9208ab71)